coinbase/coinbase-pro-trading-toolkit/README.md

 # GDAX Trading toolkit
-Provide all the tools traders need, both professional and hobbyist alike, to create profitable trading bots on the GDAX platform.
+Provide all the tools traders need, both professional and hobbyist alike, to create automated trading bots on the GDAX and supported digital asset exchanges.

-### Install
+## Install
-    yarn add gdax-tt
+    yarn add gdax-trading-toolkit

-### Test
+## Test
  Run the included test suite with the command

     yarn test

-### Run
+## Run

-The `src/samples` folder contains many working demo scripts showcasing different aspects of the toolkit
+The `src/samples` folder contains many working demo scripts showcasing different aspects of the toolkit, while the `tutorials` folder contains running demo programs to accompany the [GTT documentation](https://coinbase.github.io/gdax-tt/).

 ## Documentation